 The provider carried out staff appraisals regularly for all staff.
-We noted the appraisals were a two way process and included a competency and performance assessment.
+We noted the appraisals were a two way process.
 Staff confirmed appraisals were used to identify training needs.

 All qualified dental professionals are required to be registered with the General Dental Council, (GDC), in order to practice dentistry.
 To be included on the register, dental professionals must be appropriately qualified and meet the GDC requirements relating to continuing professional development, (CPD).
 We saw that the qualified dental professionals were registered with the GDC.